-Chairman of the River Hamble Harbour Board - Culture, Communities and Business Services
+Chairman of the River Hamble Harbour Board - Culture, Communities and Business Services (12 month Review)

-Primary departmental Links: Chairmanship
+Primary departmental Links:

 Chairmanship of the Governing Body of the Municipal River Hamble Harbour Authority which sits for administrative purposes within Culture, Communities and Business Services.
-A unique role with direct statutory accountability to the Secretary of State for Transport for Marine Safety statutory planning authority.
+A unique role with direct statutory accountability to the Secretary of State for Transport for Marine Safety Management and Marine pollution events.
+Engagement with departments across the County Council for matters affecting the River and the environment.
+Links to Fareham and Eastleigh Borough and Winchester City Council as well as other national authorities for developments as a statutory planning authority.